 - If you find commercial sauerkraut too salty, mix in some raw cabbage to cut the salinity.

-Cabbage and Apple Recipes
+Pork and Cabbage Recipes